 Family Histories

-Around the turn of the twentieth century, scientists studied several extended families for several generations in an attempt to prove that criminality, insanity, and pauperism were genetic traits found in "bad stock."
-Several of these histories are found in the General Collections.
+Around the turn of the twentieth century, scientists studied several extended families for several generations to prove that criminality, insanity, and pauperism were genetic traits found in "bad stock."
+Several of these histories are found in the General Collection.
 One, McCulloch's "Tribe of Ishmael" was a study of a family in the Indianapolis area.
 The Clipping file, Indianapolis - Tribe of Ishmael, contains an undated article by Nicole Hahn Rafter, which discusses the significance of these studies.

 Danielson, Florence H. and Charles B. Davenport.
 The Hill Folk: Report on a Rural Community of Hereditary Defectives.
 Cold Spring Harbor, N. Y. : Eugenics Record Office, c1912.